liuquan18/Tel_MMLE/README.md

 │   ├── Teleconnection                # source code for decomposing the NAO pattern │   └── warming_stage
 ```
+`test` directory contains test codes for some basic functions in `src` directory, with (simulated) mini dataset.
 ## 5. How to start
 You can easily copy the code to your local machine / HPC by running the following command:
 ```bash